 16. There’s a grave dedicated to Elvis in Melbourne Cemetery

-This is one of the more truly bizarre facts about Melbourne, as “The King” never toured Australia.
+This is one of the more truly interesting facts about Melbourne, as ‘The King’ never toured Australia.

 However, this didn’t stop the Elvis Presley Fan Club of Australia putting together a memorial in November 1977.

-The Elvis Presley Memorial Garden can be found in Melbourne Cemetary and is believed to be the only one of its kind in Australia.
+The Elvis Presley Memorial Garden can be found in Melbourne Cemetery and is believed to be the only one of its kind in Australia.

-It reputedly draws thousands of visitors on the anniversary of Elvis’ death – the 16th August, 1977.
+It reputedly draws thousands of visitors on the anniversary of Elvis’ death (he died 16 August, 1977).

 I’m sure if he were able to do so, the King would say: “Thank you – Thank you very much” (I know I’m not funny).